nickerso/vph2014/opencor-tutorials/extending.rst

    :align: center
    :width: 80%

 Now would be a good time to :ref:`commit your changes <EMBC13-OpenCOR-addingContent>` to your clone of the workspace and :ref:`push <embc13-scenario1-opencor-push>` them back to the model repository.
-You might also want to think about :ref:`sharing your workspace <PMR-sharingWorkspaces>` with your neighbors or to have a look at creating an :term:`exposure` for your workspace.
-To learn how to create exposures, please refer to :ref:`PMR-exposing-cellml`.
+You might also want to think about :ref:`sharing your workspace <sharingWorkspaces>` with your neighbors or to have a look at creating an :term:`exposure` for your workspace.
+To learn how to create exposures, please refer to :ref:`exposing-cellml`.